 Heating up the mattress is a successful way to rid it of bed bugs and their eggs.
 You can borrow, rent or buy a heat steam cleaner and attempt to drive the bed bugs off the mattress on your own.
 If the machine can reach up to the high temperatures necessary for bed bug treatment, you might even be able to kill the eggs as well.
 This method is slow and requires a lot of your time and patience to go over every centimetre of the mattress.
-However, if you decide to use a professional heat treatment against bed bugs for your home, the mattress will be treated along with other affected areas and items in the room.
+However, if you decide to use a professional bed bugs heat treatment for your home, the mattress will be treated along with other affected areas and items in the room.

 Vacuum the bed bugs

-Some people believe that by vacuuming the bed bugs kills them.
+Some people believe that vacuuming the bed bugs kills them.
 Not true!
 Vacuuming the bed bugs won't kill them, it just collects them inside of your vacuum machine.
 You will only decrease their population for a period of time.
 If no adequate treatment is applied, the infestation can rapidly grow again.
-You will need to remove the vacuum bag and seal it in a plastic bag, and dispose of it in a container outside of your home.
+You will need to remove the vacuum bag and seal it in a plastic bag and dispose of it in a container outside of your home.

 The fact that you've found bed bugs only on your mattress doesn't mean they aren't hiding in other places in the room.
 Washing the bed linen on high degrees, heating up the mattress and vacuuming are just temporary measures.
-To get rid of bed bugs once and for all, you'll need effective bed bugs control done by professionals with the right chemicals.
+To get rid of bed bugs once and for all, you'll need effective bed bugs treatment done by professionals with the right chemicals.